 The frequency and time of year sampled varies by indicator and category.
 Most Water Quality indicators are sampled monthly at multiple sampling locations within the park.
 Physical habitat and benthic communities are sampled less frequently at multiple sites.
 Many biotic integrity data are collected in rotating subsets of total plots each year, with each plot sampled once every four years.
 Birds are sampled at different locations, and deer density may be calculated from surveys.
 Air quality data are collected continuously by the Air Resources Division at monitoring sites within or near parks.
 Landscape dynamics data are from a national GIS database showing classes of land cover.

 Monitoring helps park managers understand and assess resource condition.
-Photos clockwise from left: a male peregrine falcon, an eastern redbud, an emerald euphoria beetle, and Virginia bluebells.
+Photos clockwise from left: bald eagle, turtle, great blue heron, deer in the snow.

 All photos by NPS

 Air Quality monitoring and thresholds

 Air Quality reference condition table